Christopher2K/talk-rn-single-codebase/slides.md

 - 🫨 Code is harder to read.
 - 🚨 Introducing new libs is more error prone.
 - 😵‍💫 Platform specifics are harder to implement.
+- 🤢 Migrating is a pain because you have to do EVERYTHING at once.

 </div>